Back to Amcrest Guides

 Check Router Settings

 Log into your router admin panel.
 Enable UPnP if it is disabled, as this allows the camera to automatically configure the port forwarding needed for P2P.
-Check the firewall settings and ensure outbound connections are not being blocked.
+Check the firewall settings and make sure outbound connections are not being blocked.
 Some routers have a strict firewall mode that blocks unusual outbound traffic patterns.
 Set the firewall to medium or standard mode.
 Also verify the camera has internet access by pinging an external IP from the camera diagnostic tools.

 4